Mohamed Farrah Aidid: Death

-Family
+Personal life

 During the lead up to the civil war, Aidid's wife Khadiga Gurhan sought asylum in Canada in 1989, taking their four children with her.
 Local media shortly afterwards alleged that she had returned to Somalia for a five-month stay while still receiving welfare payments.
-Gurhan admitted in an interview to collecting welfare and having briefly travelled to Somalia in late 1991.
+Gurhan admitted in an interview to collecting welfare and having briefly traveled to Somalia in late 1991.
 However, it was later brought to light that she had been granted landed immigrant status in June 1991, thereby making her a legal resident of Canada.
 Additionally, Aidid's rival, Barre, had been overthrown in January of that year.
 This altogether ensured that Gurhan's five-month trip would not have undermined her initial 1989 claim of refugee status.
 An official probe by Canadian immigration officials into the allegations also concluded that she had obtained her landing papers through normal legal processes.

 Hussein Mohamed Farrah, son of Aidid, emigrated to the United States when he was 17 years old.
 Staying 16 years in the country, he eventually became a naturalized citizen and later a United States Marine who served in Somalia.
 Two days after his father's death, the Somali National Alliance declared Farrah as the new president, although he too was not internationally recognised.

+Aidid while serving as Somali ambassador to India, developed a relationship with the Indian spiritual leader Sathya Sai Baba, whom he consulted in connection with his long-standing ambition to remove President Siad Barre from power and assume the presidency himself.

+Aidid was introduced to Sai Baba through Italian political connections linked to then-Prime Minister Bettino Craxi; Craxi’s brother Antonio was a follower of Sai Baba, and members of the Craxi family had ties to Sai Baba’s educational institutions.